Race, Equity, and Inclusion

 Housing Development Internship

-We have created the Housing Development Internship Program to support the next generation of diverse affordable housing professionals.
-The affordable housing sector is a vibrant community of committed leaders and passionate professionals all committed to the HDC’s vision.
-This internship aims to expose driven and curious students looking to be a part of a mission-driven working community.
+HDC’s Housing Development Internship Program aims to support the next generation of diverse affordable housing professionals.
+The affordable housing sector is a vibrant community of committed leaders and passionate professionals all dedicated to HDC’s collective vision.
+This internship aims to expose driven and curious students, looking to be a part of a mission-driven working community, to HDC’s network and opportunities in the field.

 Recruiting Diversity Taskforce